Looking for a quality, inexpensive Cintiq competitor? Here is my review of the drawing monitor by Artisul, the D13S.

 It’s easy and smooth to turn, and you have clickiness that allows you to feel and control it without looking.

 The placement of the scroll dial is good because it’s hard to accidentally bump into it and start changing random settings.

-One thing I wish it had was USB Type C. The Type Y cable that is included is pretty nice, but the port can be a little touchy at times.
+I do wish it had USB Type C, though.
+The Type Y cable that is included is pretty nice, but the port can be a little touchy at times.
 I think TypeC is a more durable option long term, and I think it would have been a better choice.